natsunoyuki/PeekingDuckReborn/README.md

 - [ ] Implement re-ID for BoT-SORT tracker dabble node.
 - [ ] Implement multi-GPU support.
 - [ ] Implement ONNX deployment for all models in the models node.
-- [ ] Updated documentation on the internet to replace [the original](https://peekingduck.readthedocs.io/en/stable/index.html#what-is-peekingduck).
 - [ ] Updated model weights repository on the internet to replace [the original](https://storage.googleapis.com/peekingduck/models)

 ## Features